Lebanese army fires at Israeli drones near border

 A security source told Reuters that troops fired shots from M16 assault rifles.
 The Lebanese army does not possess air defense systems.

-The first drone entered Lebanese airspace at 19:35 over the border village of Adaisseh and returned to Israel after shots were fired, the army statement said.
+The first drone entered Lebanese airspace at 19:35 over the border village of Adaisseh and returned to Israel after shots were fired, the Lebanese army statement said.

 A second drone returned to Israel without being fired at after entering over Kfar Kila, also a border village.
 The army then fired at a third one which also returned back to Israel, it said.